In this Viome review we discuss the pros and cons of stool testing, and how Viome compares to other tests.

 Of course, how closely you follow recommendations and serving suggestions also influence the change you eventually experience.

-When you send your sample to Viome, it takes about a week for them to receive it, and a few more weeks’ for you to get results.
+When you send your sample to Viome, it takes about a week for them to receive it, and a few more weeks’ for you to get results. (update – sometimes longer if they have had a lot of tests but I have found results are back in between 3-6 weeks)

 Do note that it isn’t easy to test or measure your gut microbiome, so this impeccable speed is thanks to Viome’s use of metatranscriptome testing and an AI database that helps them make detailed food suggestions and recommendations.